speechbrain/benchmarks/benchmarks/MOABB/README.md

-# SpeechBrain-MOABB: A User-Friendly Benchmark for EEG decoding tasks
+# SpeechBrain-MOABB: An open-source Python library for EEG decoding with neural networks

 This repository provides a set of recipes for processing electroencephalographic (EEG) signals based on the popular [Mother of all BCI Benchmarks (MOABB)](https://github.com/NeuroTechX/moabb), seamlessly integrated with SpeechBrain.
-The benchmark facilitates the integration of new models and their evaluation on all supported tasks.
-It not only offers an interface for easy model integration and testing but also proposes a fair and robust method for comparing different architectures.
+This package facilitates the integration of new models and their evaluation on MOABB supported tasks, i.e., motor imagery (MI), P300, and steady-state visual evoked potential (SSVEP).
+It not only offers an interface for easy model integration and testing but also proposes a fair and robust protocol for comparing different decoding pipelines.
+This code could be used for benchmarking new decoding pipelines (e.g., involving a novel deep learning architecture or a novel data augmentation strategy).

 For detailed information, please refer to [The link to the official paper will be available soon].

+We also provide tutorials covering the main aspects of SpeechBrain-MOABB, in the `tutorials/` folder.

 ## ⚡ Datasets and Recipes

-The benchmark leverages datasets supported by [MOABB](https://neurotechx.github.io/moabb/datasets.html).
+This package leverages datasets supported by [MOABB](https://neurotechx.github.io/moabb/datasets.html).
 Specifically, it comes with recipes for the following [datasets](#dataset-table):

 | Dataset ID | Task | nsbj | nsess |